Bullet: Treaties and prohibitions

 Poisonous bullets were a subject to an international agreement as early as the Strasbourg Agreement (1675).
-The Saint Petersburg Declaration of 1868 prohibited the use of explosive projectiles weighing less than 400 grams; it was reasoned that more deadly bullets would lead to less suffering.
-The Hague Convention prohibits certain kinds of ammunition for use by uniformed military personnel against the uniformed military personnel of opposing forces.
-These include projectiles that explode within an individual, poisoned and expanding bullets.
+The Saint Petersburg Declaration of 1868 prohibited the use of explosive projectiles weighing less than 400 grams.
+The Hague Conventions prohibits certain kinds of ammunition for use in war.
+These include poisoned and expanding bullets.
 Protocol III of the 1983 Convention on Certain Conventional Weapons, an annexed protocol to the Geneva Conventions, prohibits the use of incendiary ammunitions against civilians.